 Mefloquine induced psychosis is distinguished from schizophrenia due to its dissociative nature.
 Ritche et al. in their literature review of Mefloquine psychosis describe it as thus:

-"Mefloquine psychosis may be distinguished from schizophrenia and certain other forms of psychiatric illness in that it may feature prominent characteristics of dissociation.
-Symptoms of derealization and depersonalization, compulsions toward dangerous objects, and morbid curiosity about death may accordingly underlie reports of seemingly spectacular and impulsive suicide, suicide attempt, and parasuicidal behavior associated with the use of Mefloquine."
+curiosity about death may accordingly underlie reports of seemingly spectacular and impulsive suicide, suicide attempt, and parasuicidal behavior associated with the use of Mefloquine."

 It is also distinguished from endogenous psychosis in its amnesiac nature, causing substantial memory wipes of patients at the peak of their symptoms.
 This is similar to the experience induced by anticholinergic deliriants like DPH.

-"...the impression of focusing on two different planes,of perceiving the surrounding people as very far from him, of perceiving his arms stretching for 5 meters.
-He also complained that he felt like he was stuck to the ceiling, watching the actual scene from above5"
+"...the impression of focusing on two different planes,of perceiving the surrounding people as very far from him, of perceiving his arms

 These are described in the literature as "illusions" as opposed to the "true hallucinations" other patients suffered from.
 These specific effects are highly reminiscent of dissociatives.
 This effect came randomly in episodes of a few seconds to an hour in duration and was accompanied with an acute sense of panic.
 What is noteworthy about this case is these attacks continued for 8 months after the patient stopped taking his prophylactic doses of Mefloquine (which was only 3 250 mg doses over a course of 3 weeks).